 2. Consider frequency and timing

 One of the main reasons people uninstall apps is intrusive advertising, so be sure not to flood the user with interstitials.
-It may be tempting to increase the frequency, but the user experience can be degraded if the ads interrupt the user where they can’t enjoy the app.
+It may be tempting to increase the frequency, but it can affect the user experience if the ads interrupt the user where they can’t enjoy the app.

 If an app requires frequent tapping by users, consider inserting a delay (a “loading” or “please wait” screen, or a progress bar or wheel) after the end of a level, before your interstitial ad shows.
 This gives users a chance to stop tapping the screen and carefully consider what appears next — again, helping to reduce accidental clicks.